 Upon arrival in Paro, you will be greeted by our representative and transferred to your hotel.
 In the afternoon you can visit the Paro Dzong.
 It was built in 1646 and now houses government offices and religious institutions, as do all the Dzongs (forts) currently.
 You’ll cross a traditional wooden bridge on the way to the Dzong.

 You can then tour the National Museum, formerly the watchtower for the Dzong.
 It now houses a collection of fine arts, paintings, thangkas, statues, and antiques.
-Afterward you will visit Kichu Lhakhang, the oldest temple in the country.
+Afterward, you will visit Kichu Lhakhang, the oldest temple in the country.
 In the evening you can stroll through the Paro market and town.
 Overnight in Paro.

 Day 2: Paro-Thimphu

 After breakfast, excursion to Taktsang or the “tiger’s nest” perched precariously on the cliff 900m above the floor of the Paro valley.
 It is the most famous monastery in Bhutan.
-It is said that Guru Rimpoche have flown to the site of the monastery on the back of a tigress and meditated here for three months.
+It is said that Guru Rimpoche has flown to the site of the monastery on the back of a tigress and meditated here for three months.
 Lunch would be served in the Cafeteria.
 Return to Paro and after tea drive to Thimphu, the capital of Bhutan.

 Day 3: Thimphu

-After breakfast you will visit the King’s Memorial Chorten (built in memory of the third King of Bhutan who reigned from 1952-1972), Changgangkha Monastery, the radio tower (for a great view of Thimphu Valley and the Thimphu Dzong), and the zoo, which contains the national animal of Bhutan: the takin.
+After breakfast, you will visit the King’s Memorial Chorten (built-in memory of the third King of Bhutan who reigned from 1952-1972), Changgangkha Monastery, the radio tower (for a great view of Thimphu Valley and the Thimphu Dzong), and the zoo, which contains the national animal of Bhutan: the takin.

 From there you will visit the nunnery temple, the National Library (which houses ancient manuscripts), and the School of Arts and Crafts (also known as the painting school).
 After a relaxing lunch, you will visit the National Institute of Traditional Medicine, a traditional paper factory, the majestic Tashichodzong.
 Overnight in Thimphu.